mahammad-mostafa/game-industry-conference/README.md

 - Responsive design on all screens
 - Icons in webfont format for sharp visuals
 - Hover effect on every link and icon
-- Animation on hero section heading
-- Toolbar with logo and menu button
 - Toggling hamburger mobile menu
+- Dynamic loading of speakers section in home page

 <p align="right"><a href="#title">back to top</a></p>